google/WebFundamentals/src/content/en/updates/2018/05/dpwa.md

 ## What's next?

-We’re already working on support for Linux, Mac and Windows.
+We’re already working on support for Mac and Windows.
 For all of these platforms, we’re looking at:

 * Adding support for keyboard shortcuts, so you can provide your own